 While this may not seem complicated at first, we have to take into consideration many things.
 Essential details have to be tuned.
-We will highlight the leading 5 of them below.
+Besides having the best store add-on for Elementor, we will highlight the leading 5 of them below.
 Let’s go in order.

 1. The Website Must Be Intuitive